SamodelkinDA/infa_2021_varlamov/README.md

-# All labs are here
+# All labs are here!